technovistalimited/shongjukti/README.md

 ## Requirements

 - Laravel 5.6+ (Tested up to 5.8.x)
-- Bootstrap 3.4.1 styles (grids, panels, forms, alerts, buttons) - non-breaking for Bootstrap 4
+- Bootstrap 3.4.1/4.x styles
+    - Grids
+    - Panels (Cards)
+    - Forms
+    - Alerts
+    - Buttons
 - jQuery 2.x+

 ## Features

 - _Defined_ attachments can be managed
 - Attachments can be defined for any types of scopes
 - A custom label can be accepted where necessary